sdlambert/basic-webpage-1/README.md

 #### 04-12-14 What I'm working on right now

-* Boxy nav menu with hover color ange
+* Boxy nav menu with hover color change
-* Make links in footer greyish, ylize
+* Make links in footer greyish, stylize
 * ???
 * graphics... how much do I want to do?